Open University in Ireland

 Career relevance

 Financial decision making is fundamental to all organisations.
-This qualification aims to equip learners with an understanding of how the finances of an organisation work and apply their knowledge in a variety of ways.
-It will enhance their employability by equipping them with skills and knowledge that span from the ability to analyse and interpret financial statements, through to the comprehension of company valuation, mergers and acquisition and knowledge of models of corporate governance, and Islamic finance.
+This qualification aims to equip learners with an understanding of how an organisation’s finances work and to apply their knowledge in various ways.
+It will enhance their employability by providing them with skills and knowledge that range from the ability to analyse and interpret financial statements to understand company valuation, mergers and acquisitions, models of corporate governance, business ethics, and Islamic finance.

 More details